 Apple laptops – let that be MacBook Air or MacBook Pro – have always been noted for revolutionary battery life.
 In the latest Air, for instance, you can get 12 hours of battery life.
 And, that’s one of the reasons why journalists and travelling-based professionals go for Apple.
 On the other hand, ASUS Ultrabooks are also offering more-than-standard battery life in their devices.
 Obviously, all these are life estimates and surely depends on your usage pattern and type.
 For instance, if you are into heavy games, you can’t think of a long battery life laptop, at any case.

-Therefore, given that you know the purpose of laptop, you can go for the battery life factor.
+Therefore, given that you know the purpose of a laptop, you can go for the battery life factor.
 In the end, you must not be complaining about it, especially when you are a professional.

 9. Warranty and Support

 In our article of the best laptop brands, we had mentioned some brands that offer top-notch technical support and onsite warranty.
-Dell was an example for that, as we recall.
+Dell was an example of that, as we recall.
 So, this is a bit more important when you are purchasing a laptop.
 It is necessary to make sure that the manufacturer is offering standard customer care and warranty with it.
 You can go with a laptop if it has a warranty of around 2 Years or 1 Year.
 But, the major factor is the support.
-It’s always good to go with on-site support, because you can get the issues fixed from your home.
+It’s always good to go with on-site support because you can get the issues fixed from your home.
 Essentially, this is about the brand you rely on too.

 10. The Miscellaneous Factors